saitbnzl/TensorFlowLSTM/README.md

-# TensorFlowRNN
+# TensorFlowLSTM
-A Guide for RNN implementation in TensorFlow for absolute beginners
+A Guide for LSTM implementation in TensorFlow for absolute beginners